nerdherdwa/blockchain-app/README.md

 create .env file in home directory or project and add the following secrets

 ```
-# pubsub config
+# pubnub config
-SUBSCRIBE_KEY=add your subscribe for your pubsub app
+SUBSCRIBE_KEY=add your subscribe for your pubnub app
-PUBLISH_KEY=add your subscribe for your pubsub app
+PUBLISH_KEY=add your subscribe for your pubnub app
 ```